kozodoi/fairness/README.md

 ## Package overview

-The fairness R package provides tools to easily calculate algorithmic fairness metrics across different sensitive groups based on model predictions in a binary classification task.
-It also provides opportunities to visualize and compare other prediction metrics between the groups.
+The fairness R package provides tools to calculate algorithmic fairness metrics across different sensitive groups based on model predictions in a binary classification task.
+It also provides opportunities to visualize and compare other prediction metrics between the sensitive groups.

-The package contains functions to compute the most commonly used metrics of algorithmic fairness such as:
+The package contains functions to compute the commonly used fair machine learning metrics such as:

 - Demographic parity
 - Proportional parity
 - Equalized odds
 - Predictive rate parity

-In addition, the following comparisons are also implemented:
+In addition, the following metrics are implemented:

 - False positive rate parity
 - False negative rate parity